angie-tucker/tplinkusa-outdoor/source/wireless_range.rst

     | Range | 3 miles | 6 miles | 18 miles |
     +-------+---------+---------+----------+

 When you set up a pair of CPE as a wireless bridge.
 You can set one of the CPE to be the access point and the other CPE as a client to build the bridge.
-Please reference the the user’s manual for how to set up the CPE.
+Please reference the user’s manual for how to set up the CPE.

 Outdoor EAP mesh connectivity and maximum range
 -----------------------------------------------